FlockyChou/vtubing.info/pre-model/define-your-content.md

 -----

 While there is nothing wrong with begin a variety streamer, it's important to identify what kind of content you want to focus on the most to set a vibe for your audience and to find your niche.

-Finding your niche doesn't necessarily mean that you're forced to play only Fortnite for the rest of your life on stream.
-Instead, it should be thought of as a way for your audience to know what to generally expect when joining one of your streams.
+## What is a Niche?

+{% include youtube.html id='ob-LwY5fF7A' %}

+This very short video by the YouTube Creators channel gives a good explanation, but basically, it is a focus on creating content for a specific type so that your fans know what to expect.

 If you've ever heard of the term "comfy gamer", you'll know what I mean.
-Comfy gamers generally play chill games such as Animal Crossing, Stardew Valley, and other low-stress games.
-However, this doesn't mean they can't try new things and play a horror game—it just means that their audience expects a certain type of content and to lay back and relax most of the time when watching.
+If you haven't, comfy gamers often play games like Animal Crossing, Stardew Valley, and other low-stress games.
+This often creates a community where their audience can come into chat and wind-down and talk about their day, and situation where the streamer can focus more on talking to their fans rather than focus on high-paced gameplay.
+However, this doesn't mean they can't try new things like playing a horror game—it just means that their audience expects a certain type of content and to lay back most of the time when watching.